ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 - `StringSet.iter : StringSet.t -> unit`.

 This reads the following way:
-- Read lines of text from standard input, produce a list of strings.
+- Read lines of text from standard input, that produces a list of strings.
-- Split each string using a regular expression, flatten the list of lists into a list.
+- Split each string using a regular expression and flatten the resulting list of lists into a list.
 - Convert the list of strings into a set.
 - Display each element of the set.